matiasinsaurralde/encproc/README.md

 - **Running Locally**: If you are running the engine locally, you may disable the authorization middleware in the source code for easier experimentation.
 - **Using a Remote Instance**: If you are experimenting with a running instance hosted by someone else, you will need to register a data stream with the engine.

-For detailed instructions on how to use this engine, please refer to the client-side repository [encproc-decryptor](https://github.com/collapsinghierarchy/encproc-decryptor).
+For detailed instructions on how to use this engine, please refer to the documentation and examples provided in this repository.
 Below, we provide an overview of the API endpoints.

+## OpenFHE Functionality

+In addition to Lattigo, **encproc** is being extended to support [OpenFHE](https://github.com/openfheorg/openfhe-development), a widely used open-source library for homomorphic encryption.
+OpenFHE provides a rich set of features and supports multiple HE schemes, including BFV, CKKS, and BGV, enabling more flexible and efficient encrypted computations.

+The integration of OpenFHE into encproc is ongoing and experimental.
+This will allow users to choose between different HE backends according to their requirements and benefit from the latest advancements in the homomorphic encryption community.
+As with the Lattigo-based functionality, OpenFHE operations are exposed through the same API and client-side WASM modules, making it easy to experiment with both libraries.

+> **Note:** The OpenFHE functionality is currently in an early stage and may not be as stable or feature-complete as the Lattigo integration.
+We welcome feedback and contributions from the community to help improve and expand this support.

 ## License

 This project is licensed under the Apache-2.0 License.
 See the [LICENSE](LICENSE) file for details.

-- [encproc decryptor Repository](https://github.com/collapsinghierarchy/encproc-decryptor) -- The client side part that harnesses the powers of the encrypted processing as a service engine.
-- [Encproc Homepage](https://pseudocrypt.site/) -- The hompage of this project with a roadmap and an introduction to the overall encproc project.
+- [Encproc Homepage](https://pseudocrypt.site/) -- The homepage of this project with a roadmap and an introduction to the overall encproc project.
 - Contact: encproc@gmail.com

 Happy encrypted processing!